waltligon/orangefs/doc/pvfs2-faq.md

 Next you should gather up some information regarding your system:

   - Version of PVFS

--   Version of MPI and MPI-IO (if you're using them)
+  - Version of MPI and MPI-IO (if you’re using them)

--   Version of Linux kernel (if you're using the VFS interface)
+  - Version of Linux kernel (if you’re using the VFS interface)

   - Hardware architecture, including CPU, network, storage

   - Any logs that might be useful to the developers

 Including this information in your first message will help the developers most quickly help you.
 You are almost guaranteed that if you